Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/secure_config.md

 echo ""
 ```

-The above script is using `aes-256-cbc` (AES 256 cypher).
-You can select the one that suits you based on your security requirements.
+The above script uses `aes-256-cbc` (AES 256 cypher).
+You can select the one that best suits your security requirements.
 Refer to <https://www.openssl.org/docs/manmaster/man1/openssl.html> for other cypher.

 Sample of execution: